support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Poor Viola feared to look on her sword (Twelfth Night), from Tales from Shakespeare published by Ward Lock & Co Ltd by A. Jackson.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images